 (Pocket-lint) - The Sonos One SL is - in a nutshell - a Sonos One but without the microphones.
-Replacing the now rather dated Play:1, the Sonos One SL is for those that want the design and internal advantages of the Sonos One but don't want, or need, built-in voice control.
+Replacing the discontinued Play:1, the Sonos One SL is for those who want the design and internal advantages of the Sonos One but don't want, or need, built-in voice control.

 - White and black colour options